To read this page in Ukrainian, please see Google Translate: Підтримка громадян України

 English language courses

-These providers in Surrey offer ESOL (English for Speakers of Other Languages) and conversational English classes:
+The providers listed below are in Surrey and offer English for Speakers of Other Languages (ESOL) and conversational English classes:

 Further Education Colleges